Indian Claims Commission: Land claims

-Land was the dominant concern of the litigation by tribes before the Indian Claims Commission (ICC).
+Land was the dominant concern of the litigation by tribes before the Commission.
 The statutory authority did not permit this tribunal to grant or restore land to the tribes, but only to award money based upon a net acreage figure of lost lands times the monetary market value of an acre at the time of taking.
 This limitation on the authority of the ICC was resented by many tribal peoples, who wanted the return of their lands more than money—e.g., the Pit River Indians of northern California, and the Teton and Lakota of the Black Hills, South Dakota.
 In a few instances, by way of settlement acts, tribes gained some monetary funds to buy acreage when they had no communal land (as with the Penobscot and Passamaquoddy of Maine and the Catawba of the Carolinas).
 Special congressional acts on occasion did restore some acreage, as with the Havasupai at the Grand Canyon.